 Which brings me to an important point as I reflect back on the use of NFP in our life.
 That one mention of NFP brought us to a lifetime of understanding of just how beautifully man and woman, husband and wife, are made, that is to complement each other, to work together in the glorious dance of creating life in God's grand design for us.
 Many times in our time of fertility, when we were desiring to achieve or postpone a pregnancy, I felt in awe of this grand design, in awe of the knowledge we had of just how wonderfully we are made and how NFP had brought us to this understanding.
-And an important aspect for me has been living in respect of my wife, of how her body works, and to appreciate the there is no more charting to be done respect and appreciation of how our bodies work together as husband and wife still hold me in awe but the work together as husband and wife still hold me in awe and I even joke with Carlin that maybe she will be like St. Elizabeth and who knows, maybe we'll have when we teach the session of our local OCIA (formerly known as RCIA) class each year on the Sacrament of Marriage.
-And it doesn't matter if the OCIA participants are beyond their fertile years, as it is important for women at any age, even grandmothers, to hear this teaching of the Church and pass it on the younger women in their families.
-And further, as a Deacon, I try to incorporate the term Natural Family Planning into a homily on occasion, but especially during Natural Family Planning Awareness Week in July.
-You never know when someone might think, "I've never heard of that hefore" and want to learn more.

-But as I reflect back on those years of fertility, I thank God for giving me the strength, courage, and understanding to use the beautiful gift of sexuality in our marriage in the ways He designed us, not temporarily or permanently stifling our fertility with chemicals, devices, or sterilization, but working with our fertility.
+And an important aspect for me has been living in respect of my wife, of how her body works, and to appreciate the there is no more charting to be done respect and appreciation of how our bodies work together as husband and wife still hold me in awe but the even joke with Carlin that maybe she will be like St. Elizabeth and who knows, maybe we'll have to find another baby name!
+But as I reflect back on those years of fertility, I thank God for giving me the strength, courage, and understanding to use the beautiful gift of sexuality in our marriage in the designed ways Не temporarily permanently stifling fertility with chemicals, devices, or sterilization, but working with our fertility.